NKU-HLT/GLAD/README.md

 GLAD (Global-Local Aware Dynamic Mixture-of-Experts) is an innovative architecture designed to tackle the challenge of transcribing overlapping speech in Multi-Talker Automatic Speech Recognition (MTASR).
 The motivation behind our design is as follows:

+- Recent studies have demonstrated that speaker characteristics play a crucial role in MTASR.
+Injecting speaker-related information into the encoder can provide stronger guidance for disentangling overlapping speech representations and improving recognition performance.
-- The Mixture-of-Experts (MoE) paradigm handles input variability via conditional computation.
-It enables the dynamic allocation of specialized experts to process varying numbers of speakers and different degrees of speech overlap, making it highly suitable for MTASR tasks.
+- The Mixture-of-Experts (MoE) paradigm handles input variability through conditional computation.
+By dynamically allocating specialized experts to different speaker combinations and overlap conditions, MoE naturally fits the requirements of MTASR tasks.
-- Speaker characteristics have been proven crucial for MTASR by recent works.
-However, in deep network layers, the critical speaker-specific acoustic features needed to distinguish speaker identities are often diluted.
-This dilution makes it difficult for traditional local routers to properly assign experts based on the speaker.
+- However, in deep network layers, speaker-discriminative acoustic cues tend to become progressively diluted, making it difficult for conventional local routing mechanisms to assign experts according to speaker characteristics.
+To address this issue, we introduce global information to complement local routing decisions and enhance expert selection.

 Based on these insights, we propose the following framework illustrated below: